hbc/DataC-shell-genomics/lessons/02_searching_files.md

 * learn the `grep` command and useful options
 * learn about output redirection
 * use the pipe (`|`) character to chain together commands
-* construct several custom versions of the SraRunTable

 ## Searching files